Adam Duvall Preview, Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Adam Duvall and his .622 slugging percentage over his past 10 games, battle starter Kyle Bradish and the Baltimore Orioles at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Adam Duvall (.250 on-base percentage in past 10 games, 71 points below season-long percentage), battle starter Jack Flaherty and the Baltimore Orioles at Fenway Park, Saturday at 4:10 PM ET.

 Adam Duvall Game Info & Props vs. the Orioles